neuralmagic/deepsparse/docs/use-cases/cv/object-detection-yolov5.md

 ### Cross Use Case Functionality

-Check out the Server User Guide for more details on configuring the Server.
+Check out the [Server User Guide](../../user-guide/deepsparse-server.md) for more details on configuring a Server.